 The Tag and Title Department issues automobile and motorcycle registrations, special tags, titles and mobile home decals.

-Drivers, motorcycle, commercial drivers licenses and non-drivers identification are no longer available at 100 E. Commerce Street.
+Drivers, motorcycle, commercial drivers licenses and non-drivers identification are available at 100 E. Commerce Street.
 Please visit the License Office.

 Wetumpka License Office, 303 Hill Street, Wetumpka, AL 36092Millbrook Satellite Office, 4864 Main St, Millbrook, AL 36054